Lamictal Patient Tips

 - Rarely, life-threatening skin rashes that require hospitalization and discontinuation of Lamictal treatment.
 The risk is higher in younger children and possibly with higher Lamictal dosages or co-administration with valproate.
 Most, but not all, cases occur within two to eight weeks of treatment initiation.
 Lamictal may also cause a benign, non-problematic rash and distinguishing between different rashes caused by Lamictal may be difficult.
 Seek urgent medical advice at first sign of a rash with Lamictal, unless the rash is clearly not drug-related.
 Discontinuation of Lamictal may be needed.

-- Rarely, potentially fatal hypersensitivity reactions may also occur.
+- Rarely, potentially fatal hypersensitivity reactions, hemophagocytic lymphohistiocytosis (a life-threatening syndrome of immune activation characterized by extreme inflammation), and blood disorders may also occur.
 Seek medical advice with any sign of fever or swollen lymph nodes.

 - As with other anti-epileptics, Lamictal may increase the risk of suicidal thoughts or behavior; monitor for worsening depression or mood changes.